DerrickGold/Botty-McBotFace/README.md

 - `say <text>` :Make the bot say <text> to the channel its in
 - `roll <num dice>d<max dice roll>` :Get the bot to roll x number of dice with y max
 - `roulette` :Start/participate in a game of roulette

+### MultiBot
+This library allows for multiple bots to be configured and run without blocking each other.
+Take a look at `multibot.c` for an example of the multibot feature in action.